erniesg/raggaeton/raggaeton/backend/src/config/_prompts.md

 Thought: I cannot answer the question with the provided tools.
 Answer: [your answer here (In the same language as the user's question)]
 ```

+## Locale and Date

+- Use UK English in your responses.
+- Today's date is {insert today's date here}.
+- Tech in Asia is based in Singapore.

 ## Current Conversation